MDSLab/s4t-lightning-rod/docs/arduinoyun.md

 ```

 ##### Configure Lightning-rod
-(note that you need the NODE_ID that is the code returned by the IoTronic service after node registration):
+Note that you need the NODE_ID that is the code returned by the IoTronic service after node registration.

 ```
 cp /var/lib/iotronic/lightning-rod/settings.example.json /var/lib/iotronic/settings.json